Primordial soup: Oparin's theory

-Alexander Oparin first postulated his theory (in Russian language) in 1924 in a small pamphlet titled Proiskhozhdenie Zhizny (The Origin of Life).
+Alexander Oparin first postulated his theory (in the Russian language) in 1924 in a small pamphlet titled Proiskhozhdenie Zhizny (The Origin of Life).
 According to Oparin, the primitive Earth's surface had a thick red-hot liquid, composed of heavy elements such as carbon (in the form of iron carbide).
 This nucleus was surrounded by the lightest elements, i.e. gases, such as hydrogen.
 In the presence of water vapour, carbides reacted with hydrogen to form hydrocarbons.
 Such hydrocarbons were the first organic molecules.
 These further combined with oxygen and ammonia to produce hydroxy- and amino-derivatives, such as carbohydrates and proteins.
 These molecules accumulated on the ocean's surface, becoming gel-like substances and growing in size.
 They gave rise to primitive organisms (cells), which he called coacervates.
 In his original theory, Oparin considered oxygen as one of the primordial gases; thus the primordial atmosphere was an oxidising one.
 However, when he elaborated his theory in 1936 (in a book by the same title, and translated into English in 1938), he modified the chemical composition of the primordial environment as strictly reducing, consisting of methane, ammonia, free hydrogen and water vapour—excluding oxygen.

 In his 1936 work, impregnated by a Darwinian thought that involved a slow and gradual evolution from the simple to the complex, Oparin proposed a heterotrophic origin, result of a long process of chemical and pre-biological evolution, where the first forms of life should have been microorganisms dependent on the molecules and organic substances present in their external environment.
 That external environment was the primordial soup.

 The idea of a heterotrophic origin was based, in part, on the universality of fermentative reactions, which, according to Oparin, should have first appeared in evolution due to its simplicity.
 This was opposed to the idea, widely accepted at that time, that the first organisms emerged endowed with an autotrophic metabolism, which included photosynthetic pigments, enzymes and the ability to synthesize organic compounds from CO_{2} and H_{2}O; for Oparin it was impossible to reconcile the original photosynthetic organisms with the ideas of Darwinian evolution.